yuhanliu-tech/hw01-fireball/README.md

 Inspired by the Will-o'-the-Wisps from Brave, I created my own wisp using procedural noise tools.

-# WebGL Vertex and Fragment Shaders
+## WebGL Vertex and Fragment Shaders

 * I broke the wisp down into components, the fiery head, body, left/right arms, and surrounding effects.
 Each component has its own vertex and fragment shader.

 * Each part of the main wisp began as an icosphere, to which I deformed using different fragment shaders.

+* I animated all body parts, in addition to the surrounding effects.
+The fire and effects colors also change with respect to time.

 ## Creating the Wisp